sitkensis22/localSCR/README.md

-are clustered in space), 2) simulate data under different encounter distributions and other parameters, 3) create habitat masks from either raster data or spatial polygons, 4) provide template SECR models that are easily customizable, and 4) fit and summarize SECR models using ‘nimble’ (de Valpine et a.
-2022) with options for parallel processing.
-Future functionality will include creating realized density surfaces from MCMC output and implementing localized approaches as in Milleret et al. (2019) and Woodruff et al. (2020).
-The package also uses block updating of x-and y- activity center coordinates to decrease run time.
+are clustered in space), 2) simulate data under different encounter distributions and other parameters, 3) create habitat masks from either raster data or spatial polygons, 4) provide template SECR models that are easily customizable, 5) fit and summarize SECR models using ‘nimble’ (de Valpine et a.
+2022) with options for parallel processing, and 6) create realized density surfaces from MCMC output.
+Future functionality will include discrete state-space models and implementing localized approaches as in Milleret et al. (2019) and Woodruff et al. (2020).
+The package also uses block updating of x and y activity center coordinates, vectorization of traps in derivations, and separating the data augmentation process (see Chandler 2018) to decrease run time.

 Another useful package is ‘nimbleSCR’ (Bischof et al. 2021) that implements custom sampling distributions to increase sampling speed and